Access to the building

 Assistive technology and software

-Zoom in on text in books and other print formats using a magnifier in Block B, Ground Floor, near the Library Café.
+Zoom in on text in books and other print formats using the magnifier unit in Block D, Floor 1.

-Hearing loops are available at the Welcome Desk in Block C on the Ground Floor and at the IT & Library Support Desk in Block C on Floor 1.
+Hearing loops are available at the Welcome Desk in Block C on the Ground Floor and at the IT & Library Support Desk in Nexus, Block D on the Ground Floor.

 You can access learning materials in different ways.
 If we have a digital edition of a book or journal, LibrarySearch will show this.
 Or you can use LibrarySearch Digital to see only materials that are available in digital format..